-Pyrethrum is an extract that comes from several different types of Chrysanthemum flowers.
-It is a naturally derived insecticide.
+Pyrethrum is a naturally derived pesticide extracted from several different types of Chrysanthemum flowers.
 The extract is comprised of pyrethrins, which is often listed as the active ingredient on several different formulations of commercially available pesticides.

+Pyrethrum is considered a broad-spectrum insecticide.
+This means that it will kill any beneficial insects along with the plant predators.
 When insects make contact with pyrethrum, it shuts down their nervous system and leads to death in the insect.
 Pyrethrum is considered an effective alternative to many harsh, man-made chemical pesticides on the market.
-They are suitable for use on consumable crops, especially cannabis plants.
+They are suitable for use on consumable crops.

 As a biological insecticide, pyrethrum products are short-lived in the environment.
 As such, they are an approved product for organic production as long as they do not contain any other ingredients that are not also approved for organics.
 Because they do not persist on plants for long, they are often safely used up until the day of harvest.

 It’s not all that uncommon for pesticides to originate from a natural state and therefore be deemed organic, but even organic pesticides can be potent chemicals, nonetheless.
 Pyrethrum is no exception.
 There is some controversy and debate on pyrethrum regarding whether or not it can be authorized for use as an organic pesticide.
 It’s important to note that although pyrethrum is derived from a natural source, it doesn’t necessarily mean that it isn’t toxic to its environment in large amounts.

 Pyrethrum joins a growing list of organic pesticides being used in cannabis grow rooms.
 Other options growers use are neem oil, insecticidal soaps, integrated pest management, and certain strains of beneficial bacteria.